zulip/zulip/docs/subsystems/analytics.md

 ### Setup and Testing

 The main testing approach for the /stats page UI is manual testing.
-For UI testing, you want a comprehensive initial data set.
-You can create one by using the `./manage.py populate_analytics_db` command from the main `zulip` directory inside your development environment.
+For UI testing, you want a comprehensive initial data set, which is automatically created while populating the database by `./manage.py populate_db` but you can create that explicity by yourself using the `./manage.py populate_analytics_db` command from the main `zulip` directory inside your development environment.

 Then, in the development server web UI, (logout if needed) and then